-The average construction time for 55 MW to 110 MW geothermal plants in The Geysers was about 28 to 30 months (Matthews, 1983).
+The average construction time for a 55 MW to 110 MW geothermal power plant in The Geysers was about 28 to 30 months (Matthews, 1983).
+However, earth movement construction activities cannot be conducted during the rainy season (generally November through March).
+Thus, the actual construction period could extend up to 36 months or more, depending upon weather conditions.
 Newer plants there have shortened this period considerably.
 The Bear Canyon plant was built in about 20 months instead of a projected 24 months (Phair 1989).
 The West Ford Flat plant came online only eight months after groundbreaking (Urbank, 1989).
 Other new plants in California, Nevada & Utah had construction periods of less than two years due to significant shop fabrication of standard or similar units.
-The shortest construction period for a significant (7 MW) plant in an area similar to Harney County was 13 months, (Bloomquist, Geyer & Sifford, 1989).
+The shortest construction period for a significant (7 MW) plant in an area similar to Deschutes County was 13 months, (Bloomquist, Geyer & Sifford, 1989).